Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 ***205*** submissions and counting!
 Thanks for your participation; the video is coming soon! :)

-***You are responsible for checking to make sure that your runs have been entered into the MIDIs you've participated in because with so many runs, I sometimes make mistakes.***
+***You are responsible for checking to make sure that your runs have been entered into the MIDIs you've participated in because with so many runs, I sometimes make mistakes (I'm still clumsy even though I'm a fox spirit.)***

 ---
 ## 2019 Mega Comparison